To enable Natural to access a DB2 table, a logical Natural data

 followed by the name of the corresponding field.
 The value of the length

 indicator field can be checked or updated by a Natural program.

-the corresponding field is a redefined long field, the length of this field
+and if the corresponding field is a redefined long field, the length of this

 STORE operations is calculated